Red Granite Pictures: Controversies

 The producers of the 1994 film Dumb and Dumber claimed Red Granite Pictures pushed them out of producing the 2014 sequel.
 On July 16, 2014, plaintiffs withdrew their racketeering claim with prejudice, meaning it could not be refiled, which was characterized as a strong suggestion that the lawsuit underlying it had been settled.
 On July 18, 2014, a request for dismissal was filed in Los Angeles Superior Court and the case was officially settled.
 The announcement of the settlement lists the plaintiffs as executive producers, and all claims of racketeering made against Red Granite, Riza Aziz and Joey McFarland were withdrawn.
 The plaintiffs said in a statement, “We apologize for naming Riza Aziz and Joey McFarland as individual defendants rather than just Red Granite.”

 Red Granite Pictures was caught up in the 1Malaysia Development Berhad scandal, having the film company's financial backing done by the key figure of the scandal, Jho Low, using funds stolen from 1MDB.
-The alleged use of the stolen funds is detailed in the book Billion Dollar Whale by Tom Wright and Bradley Hope.
 In 2016, the FBI issued subpoenas to several past and present employees of the company in regard to allegations that US$155 million was diverted from 1MDB to help finance the 2013 film The Wolf of Wall Street, where Jho Low had been given "Special Thanks" in the credits.
 Red Granite Pictures, which has the ex-Malaysian Prime Minister's stepson, Riza Aziz, as its co-founder and chairman, denied any wrongdoing.
 However, in March 2018, Red Granite Pictures agreed to pay $60 million to the US government in order to settle a civil lawsuit alleging that its movies were funded in part by money siphoned from 1MDB.
-The company eventually shut down later that year as a result of the scandal.